 The Earl of Shrewsbury, Robert de Belleme, was exiled to Normandy following an unsuccessful rebellion.

 There was an assembly of nobles at Shrewsbury who swore allegiance to William, the son of the Empress Maud.

-Bones of St Winifred brought to the Abbey from Gwytherin via the leper hospital St Giles where they awaited permission of the bishop to take them to the Abbey where they effected cures of the sick.
+Bones of St Winifred brought from Gwytherin, via the leper hospital of St Giles, where they awaited permission of the bishop to take them to the Abbey, here they effected cures of the sick.